Wellcome Institute for the History of Medicine: Librarians

 In 1999 the Wellcome Institute for the History of Medicine was terminated, and in its place two new organisations were created: The Wellcome Library and the Wellcome Trust Centre for the History of Medicine at UCL.
-Prof. Harold Cook was appointed Director of the Wellcome Centre at UCL from 2000-2009, while the following persons succeeded David Pearson as Librarians of the Wellcome Library.
+Prof. Harold Cook was appointed Director of the Wellcome Centre at UCL from 2000 to 2009, while the following persons succeeded David Pearson as Librarians of the Wellcome Library.